Nickels & Noses By Milburn

 doubt, I will be asked it many more times if I live.
 Never has anyone ever

-Christ real to your people?”
-“Are your members hearing the whole counsel of
+“Is Christ real to your people?”
+“Are your members hearing the whole counsel

-God?”
+of God?”
 “Are your people growing in grace and in the knowledge of Christ?”
-“Is

 are not important to modern-day religionists, who judge religious success

-a person would ask about something other than nickels and noses!
-When you have
+that a person would ask about something other than nickels and noses!
+When you

-a revival in your church and people ask about your services they will always
+have a revival in your church and people ask about your services they will

-ask: “How many additions did you have?”
-Never do they ask: “Did the evangetist
+always ask: “How many additions did you have?”
+Never do they ask: “Did the

-preach the truth?” or “Was Christ glorified?”
-Evangelists for revivals are
+evangetist preach the truth?” or “Was Christ glorified?”
+Evangelists for

-usually chosen by the crowds they can draw and the number of additions they
+revivals are usually chosen by the crowds they can draw and the number of

 thing centers around nickels and noses.
 Pastors are hired and fired on this